 How can I change my major to Behavioral Neuroscience?

-- The minimum requirement for transfer into the major requires completion of Math 1251 and either Bio 1+ lab or Chem 1 + lab and a GPA of at least 2.5.
+- The minimum requirement for transfer into the major is completion of Math 1251 and either Bio 1+ lab or Chem 1 + lab and a GPA of at least 2.5.

 - If you meet these transfer requirements, fill out a Petition to Transfer form and get it signed by a Faculty Advisor.